 Taken for granted

 So, we have an old device used only for execution that most Christians revere as a symbol of the death of Jesus.
+Do you realize that most of the crosses people carry around their necks or on their keychaing are "graven images"?
+And the device upon which Jeses was hung was called, by the Bible, a "stake" or "pale" (pole), not a cross.
 The word used in the Greek in the Bible actually describes the "stake" or "pale", indicating that Jesus was executed on a single pole, not a "cross".
 This concise explanation can be found at JW.org:

 In several texts, Bible writers use another word for the instrument of Jesus' death.
 It is the Greek word xy'lon.
 (Acts 5:30; 10:39; 13:29; Galatians 3:13; 1 Peter 2:24) This word simply means "timber" or "a stick, club, or tree."